obyrnean/ARChessGame_Group7/Unity/MainMenu/README.md

    - **If Chess is selected and "Play" is pressed:**
      - The interface transitions to the `InstructionsCanvas`.
      - The instructions panel appears, guiding the user on how to proceed.
-     - The user can then press the **OKAY button** to confirm and continue.
+     - The user can then press the **OKAY button** to confirm and hide `InstructionsCanvas`.
+     - At the saem time the `ChessModel` will appear displaying the Board Game as well as `GameplayCanvas` with interactive rules (when pressed the `InstructionsCanvas` appears on screen again) and exit (exit back to the `InitialInterfaceCanvas`) buttons.

 ---